Kantor-Lab/rectified_from_bag/README.md

 #### How to automate this

-Assuming you know your desired intrinsic calibration values (and assuming the script is in `~/Downloads/`, paste the following code into `bash_aliases` and then just run `get_depth` in future terminals.
+Assuming you know your desired intrinsic calibration values (and assuming the script is in `~/Downloads/`), paste the following code (after modifying it with your intrinsics and script location) into `bash_aliases` and then just run `get_depth` in future terminals.

 ```
 function get_depth() {